About the Grant

 - Reserve the movie theater through CRES.

-- Once the space is confirmed, submit a Movie Theater Grant Application at least 2 weeks prior to the event.
+- Once the space is confirmed, submit a Movie Theater Grant Application at least a month prior to the event.

 - Once the grant has been confirmed, start marketing and promoting the event on campus.
 This is at the responsibility of your organization.